Alternate Fighter: Expanded

 18th-level Swordsage Archetype feature

-Those who become Tinker Knights work for an unorthodox form of martial skill.
-Rather than master martial techniques, they look to augment their physical abilities with mechanical inventions and innovative weaponry.
-Though they spend most of their time theorizing, testing, and experimenting with new Schematics, Tinker Knights and their inventive arsenals are a force to be reckoned with when met on the field of battle.
+Those who become Tinkers work for an unorthodox form of martial skill.
+Rather than practice combat techniques, they augment their abilities with mechanical weaponry.
+Always designing and testing new Schematics, Tinkers and their inventive arsenal are a deadly force on the battlefield.

 Analytical Mind